Psychology of Defense Mechanisms

 Anticipation

-Anticipation is a generally adaptive strategy for dealing with expected distress or conflict in the future by planning their reaction.
+Anticipation is a generally adaptive strategy to deal with expected distress or conflict in the future by planning a reaction.

 Avoidance